coleifer/peewee/docs/peewee/asyncio.rst

    # ... queries ...
    await db.aclose()      # Release connection back to pool.

-Each asyncio task gets its own connection from the pool. **Connections are not shared between tasks**.
-Each async task will have its own connection and transaction state - this prevents bugs that may occur when connections are shared and transactions end up interleaved across several running tasks.
+Each asyncio task gets its own connection and transaction state, so tasks never interleave each other's transactions.

 To shut down completely (e.g. during application teardown):